ajcashin/budget-gpsdo/README.md

 Provable 10MHz±0.01Hz (or better) into 50Ω at low cost

-NOTE: I haven't figured how to run GitHub properly.
-Look at the latest release for most recent updates.

 Files:
 Main.asm - the software written in PIC assembler.
 Read SettingUpMPLAB.pdf to create the .hex file.